-Furthermore, an employee who has been employed by the Library for at least 12 months and worked at least 1,250 hours in the last 12 months may be entitled to take two weeks of unpaid time off for the death of the employee's child.
+Furthermore, an employee who has been employed by the Library for at least 12 months and worked at least 1,250 hours in the last 12 months may be entitled to take two weeks of unpaid time off for the death of the employee's child, stepchild, spouse, domestic partner, sibling, parent, mother-in-law, father-in-law, grandchild, grandparent, or stepparent; a stillbirth; a miscarriage; an unsuccessful reproductive procedure; a failed adoption match or an adoption that is not finalized because it is contested; a failed surrogacy agreement; or a diagnosis that negatively impacts pregnancy or fertility.
 A portion of this time may be paid pursuant to the above provisions.
 For all other time off taken pursuant to this provision, an employee may use accrued PTO or take unpaid time off.